friedpa/Heltec-HT-62CT-meshtastic/README.md

 **Linux**: Use `/dev/ttyUSB0` or `/dev/ttyACM0`

 ### Method 3: PlatformIO (Advanced)
-Clone the source and build yourself - see build instructions in the PlatformIO wiki.
+Clone the variant files and build yourself - see build instructions in the VS Studio PlatformIO wiki.

 ## ⚙️ Configuration